 – Story Hour on Community Radio: Limitless Horizons Ixil’s librarians, David and Olga, are broadcasting bilingual story hours in Spanish and Ixil on local radio, thereby continuing service provision for our library visitors and the whole community.
 Librarians read two children’s books in both Spanish and Ixil twice a week.
 So far, they have read Rabbit and Turtle Go to School by Lucy Floyd, Pancho’s Journey by Antonio Santos, and Con Mis Manos (With My Hands) by Mariana Pellegrino, among others!
 They have also done special broadcasts for Earth Day and Mother’s Day to honor environmental action and women’s rights.
 Listen to story hour here.

-– Book Club: Our community library has established a culture of reading in Chajul which our librarians are determined to continue fostering, despite the library’s mandatory shut down right now.
+– Book Club: Our community library has established a culture of reading in Chajul which our librarians are determined to continue fostering, despite the library’s mandatory closure.
 Over three-quarters of adults never completed elementary school and most have never read a chapter book.
 To keep youth engaged in reading, our librarians have started a virtual book club through WhatsApp with our high school scholars.
 Meanwhile, our local team also has a virtual book club, which meets every week on Zoom.
 They recently finished The House on Mango Street by Sandra Cisneros and are now reading Roald Dahl’s Matilda.

 – Book Lending: While maintaining social distancing measures, David and Olga are opening the library once a week for book lending services only.
 They are announcing the one-in, one-out policy over community radio, to ensure that Chajul’s children and youth can continue to engage in reading and further their learning.